 Learn from an expert

 Then don’t be afraid to invest in that education.
-There are courses and other materials you can purchase that will help you learn what you do not know.
-One idea is the Productivity Planner.
-For less than the cost of dinner out with your family, you can learn the tools and have resources to help you learn where to focus your time and how to plan your day.
+There are courses and other materials you can purchase to help you learn what you do not know.
+One idea is the Smart Productivity Plan.
+For less than the cost of dinner out with your family, you can learn the tools and have resources to help you determine where to focus your time and how to plan your day.
 It’s a course from a blogger for a blogger.